huler/backend-challenge/setup.md

 - In the Physical ID column will be a 10 character id (something like 9qa7ws9f9l).
 You will also need the region you deployed your stack to.
 For example, if your Physical ID is 9qa7ws9f9l, and this was deployed to the eu-west-1 region (Ireland), the base location for your api endpoints will be `https://9qa7ws9f9l.execute-api.eu-west-1.amazonaws.com`

-- Check by entering `https://9qa7ws9f9l.execute-api.eu-west-1.amazonaws.com/Prod/getresults` in to your browser, you will get some results back.
+- Check by entering `https://9qa7ws9f9l.execute-api.eu-west-1.amazonaws.com/Prod/getresults` in to your browser, you should get some results back.

 ## Client setup instructions